samchan182/llm-hands-on-projects/Project_LOG.md

 ## Why use .env file to store API key?
 A .env file is used to store sensitive information like API keys securely.
 It should be added to .gitignore so it is not included in version control.

+## How to make sure your .env file is being ignored by git?
+(base) samchan@chenzisnslaptop llm-hands-on-projects % git check-ignore .env

+.env

 ## Three ways of using models:
 1. Chat interface
 2. Cloud APIs